Travel advice for Portugal

 In May, Portugal experiences moderate to high tourist traffic as it enters its peak tourist season.
 Although it's not as bustling as the later summer months, tourist numbers start to increase, particularly towards the end of the month as the weather warms up.

 Overall, the weather in Portugal in May makes for a fantastic time to experience Portugal.
-With lots of sun, little rain, and somewhat manageable crowds, this month is for many a favourite month to travel to the country.
+With lots of sun, little rain, and somewhat manageable crowds, this month is for many a favorite month to travel to the country.

 Tips from Joel